SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 #### Customisation

 * Glow Intensity: The depth and vividness of the glow can be fine-tuned by adjusting the number of ```drop-shadow``` layers and their respective blur radii.
 Adding more layers with subtle differences in radius creates a more pronounced halo effect, while fewer layers result in a gentler glow.
-You can also experiment with shadow offsets and opacity levels to refine the overall look.
+Shadow offsets and opacity levels can also be experimented with to refine the overall look.
 * Colour Scheme: The glow colour, text, and background are fully customisable through CSS.
 By modifying the ```color```, ```background```, and ```filter``` properties, developers can tailor the button to fit a wide range of aesthetics — from vibrant cyberpunk themes to sleek, modern UIs.
 * Background Compatibility: While the Neon button is most striking against dark or neutral backgrounds where the glow can fully radiate, it can also be effective on lighter backgrounds with slight adjustments to the glow intensity and shadow colour.